Table of Contents

-One thing you will notice about the EZ curl bar is that it is significantly shorter than a standard Olympic barbell which typically sits at around 7 feet in length whereas the EZ curl bar is approximately 4 feet.
+One thing you’ll notice about the EZ curl bar is that it’s much shorter than a standard Olympic barbell which is typically around 7 feet in length, whereas the EZ curl bar is roughly 4 feet long.

 - Recommended Reading – 7 Critical Differences Between The Olympic Barbell vs Standard Barbell

-The length of the curl bar ensures that any plates that are loaded on are kept closer to you making it easier to undertake the bicep curl movement.
+The length of the curl bar means that weight plates are kept closer to your body making it easier to undertake isolation exercises like a bicep curl.

 EZ Curl Bar Muscles Worked

-The main muscles targeted with barbell curls are the biceps (or biceps brachii).
-It is one of the main muscles of your upper arm and lies between your shoulder and elbow.
-It is also the largest muscle of your arm.
+The primary muscles worked when performing an ez bar curl are the biceps.
+It’s one of the main muscles of your upper arm and lies between your shoulder and elbow.

 - Recommended Reading – Maximise Arm Size And Target The Bicep Short Head